Radcliffe College: Growing consolidation with Harvard

 However, some people within the Radcliffe community were less sanguine about the differences between the two schools, seeing the relationship with Harvard as an institutionalized separate but unequal experience for women.
 Writer Alison Lurie reflected that "for Radcliffe students of my time the salient fact about Harvard was that it so evidently was not ours.
 Our position was like that of poor relations living just outside the walls of a great estate: patronized by some of our grand relatives, tolerated by others, and snubbed or avoided by the rest."

 Famed poet Adrienne Rich, class of 1951, described receiving an "insidious double message" when she was at Radcliffe.
 Radcliffe students "were told that we were the most privileged college women in America," but "while intellectual and emotional life went on with intensity in all-female dorms, and we had our own newspaper, our own literary magazine, clubs, and student government, we knew that the real power (and money) were invested in Harvard's institutions, from which we were excluded."

 Acceptance of the 19th-century rationales for this exclusion was fading, particularly as during the 1960s, a nationwide movement for co-education grew.
 Reflecting this movement, many Radcliffe students began to insist upon receiving Harvard diplomas for their academic work and upon merging Radcliffe and Harvard extra-curricular activities.
 Growing budgetary problems at Radcliffe encouraged this insistence.
 The Radcliffe Graduate School merged with Harvard's in 1963, and from that year onward Radcliffe undergraduates received Harvard University diplomas signed by the presidents of Radcliffe and Harvard.
 (Harvard students' diplomas were signed only by the president of Harvard.)
+Radcliffe students were fully and permanently admitted to Harvard's Lamont Library in 1967.

-Many Radcliffe and Harvard student groups combined during the decade and joint commencement exercises between the two institutions began in 1970.
+Many Radcliffe and Harvard student groups combined during the 1960s and joint commencement exercises between the two institutions began in 1970.
 In 1971, largely in response to gains made by newly co-ed Princeton and Yale in their respective yields of students admitted to Harvard, Yale and Princeton, and to comparable admissions competition posed by the increasing national popularity of co-ed Stanford, Harvard president Derek Bok reduced the admissions ratio of Harvard students to Radcliffe students from 4:1 to 5:2.
 That same year, several Harvard and Radcliffe dormitories began swapping students through an experimental program, and in 1972 full co-residence between the two colleges was instituted.
 The schools' departments of athletics merged shortly thereafter.